Ayush201738982361/BookER/README.md

 ## Documentation

+- Note: Before following the given steps make sure you download node js on you system.
 To run this application on your local system , you need to clone it using the following command:
 - git clone https://github.com/Ayush201738982361/BookER.git

 After cloning the repository to your local system you need to download the dependencies , follow the below steps to install all the dependencies in the client as well as the server directory: